 If a person slips or trips on your premises, there’s a chance a lawsuit will be filed.
 Damages sought may include past and future medical expenses, lost wages, pain and suffering and impairment of earning capacity.

-At SBM, our attorneys review premises liability claims from various perspectives.
+At Barnes Maloney, our attorneys review premises liability claims from various perspectives.
 Our clients’ needs and objectives are pursued through a customized, cost-effective plan designed to achieve their goals.
 Further, we have the knowledge and experience to advise clients on potential premises liability issues and merchant liability claims in order to help them manage their risks and protect their interests in subsequent litigation.

 Dram Shop Claims